CorradoLanera/devubesp/README.md

     folder:

         yyyy-prjname/
+            |- prjname/           # the R-package folder
+                |- analyses/      # the folder for the analyses
             |- essential-bibliography/        # used literature (.pdf)
             |- papers/            # maintaining ordered in writings
                 |- draft/         # from drafts (`.docx`)